Guide to GVM upgrades: what it is and where to get one

-Understanding your vehicle’s ability to carry weight is perhaps one of the most important considerations when building your dream rig.
+Understanding your vehicle’s ability to carry weight is one of the most important considerations when building your dream rig and talking about GVM upgrades.
 Unfortunately, it’s also one of the most complicated.
 There’s a sea of acronyms to deal with.
 GVM, ATM, and GCM are all hard enough to wrap your head around to begin with.
-Throw in the fact that every single guide on the topic ever written has apparently been aimed at people with degrees in advanced maths and it’s no wonder the average punter just closes their eyes and hopes for the best.
+Throw in the fact that every single guide on the topic ever written has apparently been aimed at people with a degree in advanced maths, and it’s no wonder the average punter just closes their eyes and hopes for the best.

 Advertisement